aliceliveprojects/WildLogging/documentation/blog posts/Taming the Urban Wild.md

 TheUrbanWild was delivered as a fully-realised set of boards, which broke down the whole functionality and design into discrete nuggets.
 Whilst this is incredibly useful and one of the only ways to organise this with teams, I felt a high-level overview of what the system was trying to do was missing; I could see distinct *flows* and what parts of a system would need producing (and from what) to realise it, but I sometimes couldn't see the thinking behind the system as a *whole*.
 Whilst this became evident as the implementation progressed, it could have reduced a few missteps on the way there by providing greater clarity behind some of the design decisions, and why they were the way they were.

+There was a *User Stories* board on Trello, and a set of wireframes, but the conveying the understanding of the overarching aim of the project would have benefitted from *more* and *tighter coupling* of both (more on the wireframes below).

 ## The unknown unknowns

 Back in the old days, the world's most dangerous man was Donald Rumsfeld; what made him evil was deliberate behaviour, unlike modern  evil, which is permatanned-brownean motions of evil in an increasingly shrinking medium.
 While justifying sending future generations into a programme of mass slaughter at a distance for which he would never be held accountable, he did deliver one gem of wisdom: [that there are known knowns, known unknowns, but that the unknown unknowns were the true random factors involved in any programme](https://en.wikipedia.org/wiki/There_are_known_knowns), whether developing software or unleashing genocide on civilians.